Dunkin’ Jelly Donut

 What is Potassium Sorbate?

-Potassium Sorbate – used in the Jelly Filling – is an inorganic, chemical additive used to preserve foods.
-It’s an odorless salt that is manufactured from sorbic acid and potassium hydroxide.
+Potassium Sorbate – used in the Dunkin’s Jelly Filling – is an inorganic, chemical additive used to preserve foods.
+It’s an odorless salt manufactured from sorbic acid and potassium hydroxide.

-The purpose of using potassium sorbate is to inhibit the growth of molds, yeast, and fungi, which in turn helps to increase the shelf life of processed foods.
+The additive inhibits the growth of molds, yeast, and fungi to enhance the shelf life of processed foods.

 Allergens